cindygraffin-pro/cloud-practitionner/readme.md

 **IAM Identity Center:**
 - successor to AWS Single Sign-On
+- centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place
-- one login (signle sign-on) for all:
+- one login (single sign-on) for all:
   - AWS accounts in AWS Organizations
   - Business cloud app (Salesforce, Box, Microsoft 365)
   - SAML2.0-enabled app